andywales83/tech_growth_mindset/README.md

 2. As a first time visitor, I want the look of the site to be visually appealing.
 3. As a first time visitor, I want the layout of the site to be well structured and easy to navigate.
 4. As a first time visitor, I want to have an idea of the content that the site offers, before deciding to register.
+5. As a frist time visitor, I want to be able to easily find and use the registration page, if I choose to register.
-5. As a first time visitor, I want to see ways of communicating with the site's creators, via social media or a contact page.
+6. As a first time visitor, I want to see ways of communicating with the site's creators, via social media or a contact page.

 #### *Registered User*
 1. As a registered user, I want to be able to login with a set of registered credentials.
+2. As a registered user, I want to be able to logout of my account.
-2. As a registered user, I want to be able to change my user credentials.
+3. As a registered user, I want to be able to change my user credentials.
-3. As a registered user, I want to be able to see all resources posted by other members.
+4. As a registered user, I want to be able to see all resources posted by other members.
-4. As a registered user, I want to be able to edit or delete posts that I have created myself.
+5. As a registered user, I want to be able to edit or delete posts that I have created myself.
-5. As a registered user, I want to be able to see a profile page where I can review my own resource posts.
+6. As a registered user, I want to be able to see a profile page where I can review my own resource posts.
-6. As a registered user, I want to be able to quickly serach for relevant resources.
+7. As a registered user, I want to be able to quickly serach for relevant resources.
-7. As a registered user, I want to be able to delete my account in full, if I no longer wish to remain a member.
+8. As a registered user, I want to be able to delete my account in full, if I no longer wish to remain a member.

 #### *Site Administrator*
 1. As a site Administrator, I would want to be able to control the main functionality of the site, including adding new categories and topics.